rvdriest/mvdriest/content/en/fcuheadlines.md

 ---

-### Het resultaat
+### Result

-In opdracht van FCUHeadlines ben ik op zoek gegaan naar een passend huisstijl voor het Instagram account.
-Dat heb ik in samenhang met de eigenaar gedaan.
-Ik maak elke week een matchday animatie en een resultaat post doormiddel van een zelfgemaakte template.
+Commissioned by FCUHeadlines, I went looking for a suitable corporate identity for the Instagram account.
+I did that in conjunction with the owner.
+I make a matchday animation every week and post a result using a homemade template.

 <div class="flex space-x-2">
     <figure>